 Password safety

-• More than 8 characters.
+- More than eight characters.
 The more complex the better.

 Protecting your computer, tablet or phone